 Rule Functionality LAC Median Deviation Checks whether the LAC of the given BTS deviates more than a certain threshold from the median LAC of that provider.
 Pure Neighbourhoods Checks whether all found stations in the Neighbouring Cell List share the same provider.
 Neighbourhood Structure Checks the structure of the Neighbouring Cell List for certain patterns.
-Discovered Neighbours.
-Checks whether a certain amount of the cells in the Neighbouring Cell List have actually been found.
+Fully Discovered Nbhds.
+Checks whether all the cells in the Neighbouring Cell List have actually been found.
 Cell ID Uniqueness Checks whether there are other cells with the same Cell ID.